scionassociation/scion-cp_I-D/draft-dekater-scion-controlplane.md

 ### Propagation Interval and Best PCBs Set Size {#propagation-interval-size}

 PCBs are propagated in batches to each neighboring AS at a fixed frequency known as the *propagation interval* which happens for both intra-ISD beaconing ([](#intra-isd-beaconing)) and core beaconing ([](#core-beaconing)).
-At each propagation event, each AS selects a set of the best PCBs from the candidates in the Beacon Store according to the AS's selection policy.
+At each propagation event, the AS control service selects a set of the best PCBs from the candidates in the Beacon Store according to the AS's selection policy.
 This set should have a fixed size, the *best PCBs set size*.

 The *best PCBs set size* should be: